 How do British DIY customers react to the multi-channel approach of Screwfix?

 We find that the biggest single channel is people ordering on their smartphone.
 They press 'buy' and walk into the store five minutes later to pick their goods up ready-to-go.
 They are delighted to have a straight, five-minute walk-in.

 The next most common channel is for orders to be delivered overnight, so if you order in the UK before 6 p.m., you will have the goods there the next morning.

 Quite a lot of tradesmen have items delivered straight to the sites where they work; others pick them up and some have them sent to their base.
 So they can slip an order in three different ways.

 We use an offshoot of UK-based Parcelforce.
 Originally, I thought there would be lots of next-day delivery services in Germany, but we appear to be the first to offer this in quite the way we do.

 But doesn't it take a lot from your margins to have a third party deliver your customers' online orders?
 Could you not run your own delivery fleet?

 The efficiencies and economics of running a delivery service mean that you are better off as part of a bigger system than doing it on your own.
 So in the UK we stick to our expertise as a retailer and dispatch thousands of parcels a day from our warehouses to the courier networks who then do the actual delivery.

-Attempts by German retailers to launch Click&Collect services or Drive-ins have proved to be a damp squib, and there is no real local equivalent to Tesco.com or Ocado.
+Attempts by German retailers to launch Click & Collect services or drive-ins have proved to be a damp squib.
+There is also no real local equivalent to Tesco.com or Ocado.
 Does it concern you that online shopping in Germany lags far behind the UK?

-But isn’t your online range dwarfed by the 1.2m DIY lines offered by Amazon.com?
+But isn't your online range dwarfed by the 1.2 million DIY lines offered by Amazon.com?